Skip to main content

 My employer made contributions to a SEP IRA.
 Are these contributions stated on this form?

 Any employer contributions will show as SEP IRA contributions.
 Employer contributions to a SEP IRA will be reported in Box 8.
-Any traditional/personal IRA contributions you make directly to the SEP IRA will be reported in Box 1.
+Any Traditional IRA contributions you make directly to the SEP IRA will be reported in Box 1.
 Employer contributions are required to be reported on the form for the year the contributions are received.
-Personal contributions are reported on the form for the year for which the contributions were made.
+Traditional contributions are reported on the form for the year for which the contributions were made.

-What is the amount that I am allowed to contribute to my Traditional IRA and/or Roth IRA for year 2022?
+What is the amount that I am allowed to contribute to my Traditional IRA and/or Roth IRA for year 2024?

-What is the due date (last date) that I can make a contribution for tax year 2022 to my Traditional IRA and/or Roth IRA?
+What is the due date (last date) that I can make a contribution for tax year 2024 to my Traditional IRA and/or Roth IRA?

 If your Traditional or Roth IRA contract allows for additional premium, your contribution must be sent to a company-approved mailing address and postmarked by the due date for filing your return for that year, not including extensions.
-For most individuals, contributions for 2022 must be postmarked no later than April 18, 2023.
+For most individuals, contributions for 2024 must be postmarked no later than April 15, 2025.
 This date is always subject to change by the U.S. Department of the Treasury; we encourage you to speak with your tax professional if you have questions about your due date.

-SEP IRA contributions Allianz receives in 2023 will be reported on the 2023 Form 5498, even when the employer deducts the SEP contribution on their 2022 tax return.
+SEP IRA contributions Allianz receives in 2025 will be reported on the 2025 Form 5498, even when the employer deducts the SEP contribution on their 2024 tax return.
 Please consult a tax professional for any questions related to this reporting.

 As an issuer of the Individual Retirement Annuity (IRA), we are required to provide you and the IRS information on the contract annually.
 This is required even after annuity payments have begun.
-Typically, the Fair Market Value (FMV) in Box 5 is the only information provided.
+Typically, the Fair Market Value (FMV) in box 5 is the only information provided.

 My contract is annuitized and I’m receiving annuity payments; what is my required distribution amount?

 Once your contract is annuitized, each annuity payment is considered your Required Minimum Distribution (RMD).
-No additional withdrawals are necessary.

 How do I know if a Required Minimum Distribution (RMD) is needed from my contract?
+What is the RMD age?

 How do I know if Required Minimum Distributions (RMDs) have been set up on my contract?